dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/04-Nov-2022/ide-features-ide-deprecation.md

 ### Extra features in new and refreshed IDE

-The new and refreshed version of the Cloud IDE has launched four brand-new additional features, making it easier and faster for you to develop in the IDE.
+The refreshed version of the dbt Cloud IDE has launched four brand-new additional features, making it easier and faster for you to develop in the IDE.

 The new features are: